Why can't I see all synced bank entries?

 Use the red button on top right side to cancel suggested matches for all marked entries.

-To unmatch all entries in the accepted transactions, click into the check box at the left side on top to mark all of them and use the blue button "unmatch" at the right side on top to mass confirm the action.
+To unmatch all entries in the accepted transactions, click into the check box at the left side on top to mark all of them and use the "Cancel match" button at the right side on top to mass confirm the action.

 How can I delete unused accounts from the chart of accounts?